Shiina18/shiina18.github.io/_posts/2021-01-02-to-challenges.md

 Booby Trap is a very interesting skill if it's used by enemies.
 However, it requires consumables so are not very attractive under Heal Clause which restircts consumable uses.

 Speedstar might be useful for a bow build, but not this one.
-In a disabler build, it is hard to generate enough TP to make Quick useful, and we need to tap Bullseye every time.
+In a disabler build, it is hard to generate enough TP to make Quick useful, and we want to tap Bullseye every time.

 Counterhit shouldn't be equipped if a shutdown blowgun is used.
-Since by Shutdown Clause, it might lead to an immediate loss.
+Since by Shutdown Clause, it might lead to a sudden loss.

 Non-shutdown blowguns (e.g. fear) are also useful and will be not restricted by Shutdown Clause.